 Because of this multiple-offspring strategy and other adaptabilities unique to the marsupial, populations can increase rapidly when food is plentiful.

 Most male marsupials have a bifurcated penis.
 That is, the penial shaft splits into two prongs at the end in order to enter the two separate lateral sexual vaginas of the female.
-Macropods, such as the kangaroo and wallaby, however have a slender tapering single-shaft penis which enters only one of the lateral sexual vaginas.
+Macropods and the marsupial mole, however, have a slender tapering single-shaft penis which enters only one of the lateral sexual vaginas.
 A marsupial's penis is located behind its scrotum.
 (Most animals have the penis located in front).
 When flaccid, the penis is withdrawn into the body.
 The Tasmanian tiger (thylacine) had a scrotum pouch in which it stored its scrotum and testicles for safe keeping.

 The marsupial egg descends from the female's ovary into an uterus where it is fertilized.
 Once fertilised the eggs is encased in a very thin shell similar to that of birds and reptiles.
 This shell is just a few microns thick and disintegrates when the egg reaches the third phase of gestation.
 A remnant from the evolutionary past this unusual characteristic is common amongst marsupial mammals.
+Marsupials only develop a very 'primitive' choriovitelline placenta where the egg, with its embryo inside, is attached to the mother's uterine wall for only a very short period and doesn't develop into a chorioallantoic placenta like in placental mammals.
+(The only exception is in bandicoots).
 The gestation period for a marsupial is between 12 to 30 days and varies amongst the different types of marsupials.

 As the time approaches for the young marsupial to be born the female marsupial cleans out its pouch by sticking her head into her pouch licking the inside of it clean.
 It then takes up a "birthing position" by sitting on its back with its tail between its legs and the hind legs extended straight forward.
 It also leans the trunk of its body forward.
 It then licks its birth canal opening possibly to stimulate the birth.